frankvegadelgado/VerifyReduction/README.md

 where the computation of M'(w, c) is equal to N(M(w, c)) when N is the Turing machine which accepts L1 in polynomial time.
 On the other hand, the verifier for a language in NL (nondeterministic logarithmic space class) has as premise that the certificate c is placed in a special tape that is read only and read at once (that means we cannot read to the left).

-In the paper was proved that we can define a NP-complete problem as
+In this project was proved that we can define a NP-complete problem as

 L2 = {w: M(w, c) = y where y is in L1} (y is the output in the halting state)